-The investment in the group company is a minority interest and as the Company cannot exercise significant influence, the asset is stated at acquisition price.
+The investment in the group company is a minority interest and as the Company cannot exercise significant influence, the asset is valued at historical cost.

-The share in the group company is specified in note 1.4.
+The share in the group company is specified in note 1.3.

 Loans to Volkswagen Group companies and joint ventures of the Volkswagen Group and to third parties